-LEED (Leadership in Energy and Environmental Design) Gold certifications for campus buildings, development of a Climate Action Plan with a target climate neutrality date of 2040, and partnering with the City of Radford to provide the Radford Transit system.
+The University is dedicated to building and maintaining a sustainable, environmentally friendly campus by obtaining LEED (Leadership in Energy and Environmental Design) Gold certifications for campus buildings; developing a Climate Action Plan with a target climate neutrality date of 2040; and partnering with the City of Radford to provide the Radford Transit system.

-Radford Transit, developed as a partnership with the City of Radford and operated by New River Valley Community Services, continues to experience considerable levels of growth.
-By the end of fiscal year 2015, Radford Transit had transported 374,000 passengers, reflecting a 6.1 percent increase in ridership from the previous year.
-Since inception, Radford Transit has transported a staggering 1.25 million passengers.
-Radford Transit will continue to serve the needs of students, employees, and community residents by giving full campus access and transportation to areas adjacent to the University, including the City of Radford, Fairlawn, Christiansburg, Blacksburg, and connections with the Smartway Bus and Megabus.
+Radford Transit, developed as a partnership with the City of Radford and operated by New River Valley Community Services, continues to experience considerable growth.
+By the end of fiscal year 2016, Radford Transit had transported 340,000 passengers and since inception, Radford Transit has transported a staggering 1.58 million passengers.
+Radford Transit will continue to serve the needs of students, employees and community residents by giving full campus access and transportation to areas adjacent to the University, including the City of Radford, Fairlawn, Christiansburg, Blacksburg, and connections with the Smart Way Bus and Megabus.
 These connections provide students and members of the community with multi-state bus routes and transportation to the Roanoke-Blacksburg Regional Airport.
-The success of the Radford Transit reinforces the University's commitment to its students, employees, community residents, and sustainable initiatives.
+The success of Radford Transit reinforces the University's commitment to its students, employees, community residents and sustainable initiatives.